-In addition to long term care, needs can be driven to (iii) overcoming the emergence of gender inequalities that result from the provision of informal care to which the burden falls for the most part in women hands (though as we show such proportion vary by country).
+In addition to long term care needs can be driven to (iii) overcoming the emergence of gender inequalities that result from the provision of informal care the burden of which falls for the most part in women hands (though as we show such proportion vary by country).
 In 2019, 7.8 % of women aged 50-65 did not seek employment due to caring responsibilities, compared with 0.8 % of men (European Commission, 2021).